-*This post is sponsored by Sprouts Farmers Market Inc. All opinions are my own.
+A simple recipe for grilled halibut topped with a fresh avocado tomato relish made with olive oil, white wine vinegar, fresh lemon juice, and spices. *This post is sponsored by Sprouts Farmers Market Inc. All opinions are my own.

 February is American Heart Month and I wanted to share some heart-healthy tips and a nutritious recipe to raise awareness for a great cause.
 Heart disease is the leading cause of death in men and women in the US, with as many as 1 in 4 deaths each year.
 As a healthy living advocate, I'm passionate about helping to make a difference in improving the quality in the lives of others, whether it's through my blog or as a fitness and nutrition coach.
 A few of my personal tips for overall wellness:

 - Eat less and move more.
 It sounds simple, but a large percentage of Americans eat unbalanced meals and large portions of food.
 Use your hand as a simple guide for portion control.
-For women: Eat a palm-size portion of lean protein (about 4 oz of lean beef, chicken, fish, eggs, etc), a cupped handful of nutrient-dense vegetables, a fist-size portion of whole grain starchy carbohydrates (potatoes, brown rice, quinoa, etc) and a thumb-size portion of healthy fat.
+For women: Eat a palm-sized portion of lean protein (about 4 oz of lean beef, chicken, fish, eggs, etc), a cupped handful of nutrient-dense vegetables, a fist-size portion of whole-grain starchy carbohydrates (potatoes, brown rice, quinoa, etc) and a thumb-size portion of healthy fat.
 For men: Simple, just double the portion for women

 - Eat slowly and stop eating BEFORE you are full.
 It takes 20 minutes for our brain to get the signal that we have had enough to eat, so stop eating when you feel about 80% full